torvalds/linux/Documentation/networking/ethtool-netlink.rst

 ``[0, 1, 0, 1, 0, 1, 0, 1]``.
 Most devices require the table size to be power
 of 2, so tables which size is not a power of 2 will likely be rejected.
 Using table of size 0 will reset the indirection table to the default.

-Note that, at present, only a subset of RSS configuration can be accomplished over Netlink.

 PLCA_GET_CFG
 ============